A Message from Chairman Carol Waller Pope

-Welcome to the new FLRA website!
-I am honored to be the Chairman of the FLRA and to have the privilege of leading the FLRA during the Administration of President Barack Obama.
-Our government is facing unprecedented challenges and stable labor-management relations are needed more than ever.
-I know the road ahead is challenging, and that we at the FLRA will need the cooperation and commitment of others in fulfilling our mission to provide leadership in Federal sector labor-management relations.
+Welcome to the FLRA’s website!
+Our government is facing unprecedented challenges, and stable labor-management relations are needed more than ever.
+We know that the road ahead is challenging, and that we at the FLRA will need the cooperation and commitment of others in fulfilling our mission to provide leadership in Federal sector labor-management relations.

-Although we are in the FLRA’s 30th year, we are opening a new chapter in the book of Federal sector labor-management relations and the FLRA.
-This is what I call a “new season” at the FLRA and the theme for the FLRA’s future is:
+Although we are in the FLRA’s 34th year, we are opening a new chapter in the book of Federal sector labor-management relations and the FLRA.
+This is what we call a “new season” at the FLRA, and the theme for the FLRA’s future is:

 Revitalization, Reinvention, and Re-engagement.